Rapfff/jajapy/docs/source/examples/03-mdp.rst

 	Before doing that, we must be sure that the *init* label is at the same index in both ``initial_hypothesis.labelling`` and ``original_model.labelling``, and that they both have the same length.
-Here, we now that our initial hypothesis has as many state as the original model, thus the two list have the same length.
+Here, we now that our initial hypothesis has as many state as the original model, thus the two lists have the same length.
 And we know that the *init* label is the last one in these two lists.

 Learning